spacecatpixel/lokidocs/docs/Advanced/CryptoNoteElements.md

+title: Loki.network Documentation | Cryptonote Elements | Ring Signatures
+description: This document showcases the Cryptonote Wallet elements that were forked by Loki from Monero as well as the changes that were implemented.
+This explains in detail the Ring size Loki Coin has implemented and goes into further details about Ring Signatures and Stealth Addresses.

 # CryptoNote Elements

 Loki uses the Monero source code because of the high level of privacy it affords to transactions.
 Monero is an evolution on the [CryptoNote protocol](https://cryptonote.org/whitepaper.pdf), which uses [ring signatures](#ring-signatures), [stealth addresses](#stealth-addresses), and [RingCT](#ringct), giving users the ability to sign transactions and obfuscate amounts while maintaining plausible deniability.